inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave2/SubAssignment2.md

 #### User stories:
 - As a player I would like to connect to other RoboRally game instances via the Internet to be able to play with other people
 - As a player I would like to play online to play with my friends
-- As a player I would like to play RoboRally online to be able to own noobs
+- As a player I would like to play RoboRally online to be able to play with real people

 #### Acceptance criteria:
 - Given a locally running RoboRally instance